 Incredibly, we have met plenty of business owners who are fearful of, or don’t know to begin networking; we’re here to tell you that networking is nothing to be afraid of, and it can indeed have a tremendous effect on your business.
 From our perspective, the first step to building a network is to simply get involved in your community.

 MVMG Quick Stat: A 2010 advisor survey by Senior Market Advisor revealed that 57-percent of wealth management advisors utilize community involvement to broaden their audience.

-This can be accomplished by becoming a member of a community organization such as the Elks Lodge, Rotary Club or your local Chamber of Commerce, where it’s easy to meet and interact with a diverse range of people – and prospective clients!
-Our recommendation is to begin figuring out what you care for about your community, how you can possibly improve upon it and then locate a group that engages in these activities.
+This can be accomplished by becoming a member of a community organization such as the Elks Lodge, Rotary Club, or your local Chamber of Commerce, where it’s easy to meet and interact with a diverse range of people – and prospective clients!
+Our recommendation is to begin figuring out what you care for about your community, and how you can possibly improve upon it, and then locate a group that engages in these activities.